HanssonMagnus/dexamine/docs/parsers/uniswap_v3.md

 - sqrtPriceX96: mid-price of the pool after the swap expressed in Q notation.
 - liquidity: in-range liquidity of pool after the swap.
 - tick: tick after the swap was executed.

+The functions parses out the following variables:
+- type_of_event: Specifies the type of event in this case "swap".
+- dex_symbol: The symbol of the decentralized exchange, here representing Uniswap v3.
+- symbol_0: The symbol of the first token in the trading pair.
+- symbol_1: The symbol of the second token in the trading pair.
+- decimals_0: The number of decimal places used by the first token.
+- decimals_1: The number of decimal places used by the second token.
+- amount_0: The amount of the first token in the transaction.
+- amount_1: The amount of the second token in the transaction.
+- liquidity: The liquidity of the pool after the swap.
+- tick: The tick after the swap was executed ('NA' for mints and burns).
+- sqrtPriceX96: The square root of the mid-price after the swap in X96 format ('NA' for mints and burns).
+- price: The transformed mid-price after the swap in base units ('NA' for mints and burns).
+- tick_lower: The lower tick of the price range at which to provide liquidity ('NA' for swaps).
+- tick_upper: The upper tick of the price range at which to provide liquidity ('NA' for swaps).

 ## Uniswap v3: parse_uni_v3_raw_tx.py
 This file contains parsers for swaps from raw tx data (mempool) for Uniswap v3.